-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Funded by / Ownership

 The website does not clearly state who owns Disrn; however, there is a 2020 copyright listing to Disrn LLC at the bottom of each page.
 According to their welcome page, Adam Ford and Seth Dillon are the owners of Disrn LLC.
 Revenue is generated through advertising and subscription fees.

 In review, Disrn does not produce original news stories but rather summarizes news in less than 300 words.
 The website also offers a newsletter written by Adam Ford and a second for the website as a whole.
 Disrn is available as an app on both IOS and Android.